annapapitto/friendgrow/README.md

 - Fork this repository
 - Make sure you've installed rust and cargo
 - Try out your local fork using `cargo run -- [friendgrow args]`
-- To use a different test database file, temporarily set the location using `export DATABASE_URL=./test-friendgrow.db`
+- To use a different test database file, temporarily set the location using `export FRIENDGROW_DB=./test-friendgrow.db`

 ### TODOs

 Anyone can feel free to help with these!

-- Rename DATABASE_URL to be more unique
-- Change error message for DATABASE_URL not found to use profile
 - Add documentation comments
 - When friend not found, suggest similar names from DB